If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The evidence points in different directions depending on the condition and its severity.

-For mild depression or anxiety, therapy alone is often a reasonable first step.
+For mild depression or anxiety, therapy alone is often a reasonable first step, and many people do well without medication.
 For moderate to severe depression, the evidence generally favors combining medication and therapy over either one alone.
-For many anxiety disorders, CBT is highly effective and is a first-line treatment.
-Medication is often added when therapy alone isn't enough, or when therapy is hard to access.
+The two seem to add to each other, with medication easing symptom intensity while therapy builds lasting skills.
+For many anxiety disorders, CBT is highly effective and is considered first-line treatment.
+Medication is often added to CBT, or used when therapy alone isn't enough, or when therapy is hard to access.
+None of these are rigid rules.
+They are general patterns that a clinician applies to an individual situation.

-It helps to drop the idea of medication versus therapy as rivals.
+It helps to drop the idea of medication versus therapy as competitors.

 Sources